Tim Barela

-Tim Barela (born 1954 in Los Angeles, California) is an acclaimed gay cartoonist who is best known for his creation of the comic strip Leonard & Larry.
+Tim Barela (born 1954) is an American gay cartoonist who is best known for his creation of the comic strip Leonard & Larry.
 The Leonard & Larry strip first appeared in a 1984 issue of Gay Comix, then were later featured in The Advocate and Frontiers magazines.
 The comic series has been collected in four volumes published by Palliard Press, and a single volume by Rattling Good Yarns.